isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2065.md

 ---
-title: Revel Systems - Revel Essentials - Lite
+title: Revel's point of sale and business solutions provide a native cloud technology platform that is at the heart of our clients' businesses.
+The Revel platform helps restaurants and retailers deliver a better customer experience, diversify revenue streams, and scale their businesses with ease.
+The Revel Enterprise- solution is tailored for large chains and leads the industry with a broad footprint of national, big brand customer implementations.
 permalink: /productivity-solutions-grant/solutionrepo/solution2065
 ---

 ### Description

-Revel's point of sale and business solutions provide a native cloud technology platform that is at the heart of our clients' businesses.
-The Revel platform helps restaurants and retailers deliver a better customer experience, diversify revenue streams, and scale their businesses with ease.
-The Revel Enterprise- solution is tailored for large chains and leads the industry with a broad footprint of national, big brand customer implementations.
+201533706M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/RevelSystemsGlobal20200600_Desensitised_Annex_3(002)_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria